This is such an exciting time, and your new addition to the family will be super excited too!

 Before your consultation with the vet, have a read through the following important information, and any questions you still have, can then be answered during your consult.

-Congratulations on your New Kitten!
+Congratulations on your New puppy

-The first few days in a new home, with all the new sights, sounds and smells, can be very stressful for a kitten.
+The first few days in a new home, with all the new sights, sounds and smells, can be very stressful for a puppy.
 They have left the familiarity of their mother and siblings, and now have to navigate a new, and scary world.

-The good news is that there are lots of steps you can take before and after your kitten arrives, to make this transition from the breeder, to your home, as smooth and easy as possible.
+The good news is that there are lots of steps you can take before and after your puppy arrives, to make this transition from the breeder, to your home, as smooth and easy as possible.

 Ask your breeder which product has been used, and when it was given.